 In 1818, the federal government authorized Alabama Territory to set aside a township for the establishment of a "seminary of learning."
 Alabama was admitted to the Union on March 2, 1819, and a second township was added to the grant.
 On December 18, 1820, the seminary was officially established and named "The University of the State of Alabama."

 Tuscaloosa, then the state's capital, was chosen as the University's home.

-On April 18, inaugural ceremonies were held, and the University opened.
+On April 12, inaugural ceremonies were held, and on April 18 the first students began to enroll.
 By May 28, 52 students had enrolled.
 The campus consisted of seven buildings: two faculty houses, two dormitories, the laboratory, the hotel (now Gorgas House) and the Rotunda.

 The University of Alabama became the first in the state to offer engineering classes.
 It was one of the first five in the nation to do so and one of the few to have continuously maintained accreditation since national accreditation began in 1936.

 President's Mansion was completed.
 Its first occupant, Basil Manly, was the University president from 1837 to 1855.